Pax's suicide in the fourth episode, and Conner's ensuing breakdown. It's mirrored by his second breakdown in the flash-forward after the murder.

 Bonnie and Asher bringing an end to their relationship.

-Annalise on the verge of dying as paramedics attempt to revive her heartbeat is a very disconcerting one, as it appears that the Keating Four and Nate have abandoned her.
+Annalise on the verge of dying as paramedics attempt to revive her heartbeat is a very disconcerting one, as it appears that the Keating Five and Nate have abandoned her.

 Michaela's breakdown after she finds out that Levi is actually "Eggs 911" and has been using her.